tomertir/card-battle-game/README.md

 # Card Battle Game ⚔️🃏

-A turn-based card battle game written in C++, built as part of an Object-Oriented Programming course at Ben-Gurion University.
+A turn-based card battle game written in C++, built as part of an Advanced programming course at Ben-Gurion University.

 ## Overview